|

 Current Organ: none |

 Information for this tour was contributed by Dave Felthous & Craig Hyland.
 Built by the Southern-based Martin circuit, the Cinerama is the first and only Seattle theater built expressly to show the huge, three-projector image.
-Unfortunately, when it opened in the early 60s the format was in its waning days.
+Unfortunately, when it opened in the early 1960s the format was in its waning days.
 But local audiences had been able to view the series of mostly travelogue features at the Paramount Theater, which was outfitted with Cinerama equipment.
-The Paramount was the only West Coast theater north of San Francisco to play Cinerama films.

-Allen leased the Cinerama to General Cinema, which continues to operate it with mostly blockbuster films such as "Gladiator" and "Pearl Harbor."
+Allen leased the Cinerama to General Cinema on April 7, 1999.
+Bookings under General cinema were mostly blockbuster films such as "Gladiator" and "Pearl Harbor."

 Also, the Cinerama Theatre in Seattle has shown 3-strip since it was refurbished.
 How the West Was Won and This is Cinerama were shown on Friday, June 2, 2000 as part of the Seattle International Film Festival.
 And I might add that there was not a dry eye in the sold-out house.
 Absolutely amazing on the 90' curved strip screen.